 Frantically, I go to MacGraPhoto’s buy page, click buy and see a message “The seller can’t receive payments at this time”.
 At about the same time I get an email from a potential customer that says that he can’t buy the bundle.
-In the server log I see other people trying buy the bundle and leaving.
+In the server log, I see other people trying to buy the bundle and leaving.
 Lost sales.
 Not good.
 Not good at all.

 My PayPal’s page lists lots of things that I need to provide to PayPal regarding my personal identity and regarding the sales.
 Some requests are totally not relevant to the case or to our business.

 Luckily, I have a partner in this business.
 He also has a personal PayPal account which he uses to buy things.
-We quickly convert it to business account and modify the system to use it instead.
+We quickly convert it to a business account and modify the system to use it instead.
 Total downtime of our ability to sell was above an hour.
 Luckily, this happened when I was near the computer and not during the night or we’d have long hours of downtime and thousands of dollars in lost sales, possibly ruining the whole operation because of lost trust.

 I quickly send some Photo ID of myself to PayPal and call their customer support.
 After fighting for some time with their voice routing system (I mostly lost) I finally got to an “agent” who verified my identity and then transferred my call to a “Limitation Specialist”.

 We talked about the nature of the business.
 They wanted to see some shipping confirmation and tracking numbers.
 I explained that we’re selling downloadable software and the “shipment” is actually an email with license codes.
-I also explain that it’s a 2 week promotion where we bundled with some other developers for a mutual sale.
+I also explain that it’s a 2-week promotion where we bundled with some other developers for a mutual sale.
 She then asks me to fax to her signed agreements that they, the developers, allow me to sell their software.
 I tell her that we only have email correspondence and she says ok, fax it.

-I prepare a fax with our terms and conditions document, 6 email correspondences where other participants agree to the terms and also, in the first page, explain the whole issue of the bundle sale.
+I prepare fax with our terms and conditions document, 6 email correspondences where other participants agree to the terms and also, in the first page, explain the whole issue of the bundle sale.
 Total of 26 pages.
 It takes almost a day to see the faxes in the system.
-Finally on Nov 22 I get an email that they’ve received the documents.
+Finally, on Nov 22 I get an email that they’ve received the documents.